ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 streams and are useful when investigating Python failures during workflow execution before the logger has been initialized.

-.. vale off

-It is **strongly recommended** to not attach a :class:`logging.FileHandler` to this logger, or to any other logger in a script executed by MI Data Flow.
+It is **strongly recommended** to not attach a :class:`FileHandler` to this logger, or to any other logger in a script executed by MI Data Flow.
 This is because in certain authentication modes the script executes as the active Data Flow user, and so multiple users could be running the same script concurrently.
 This can cause permissions issues with the log files depending on the server configuration.
-Using the ``MIDataFlowIntegration`` logger with the default :class:`logging.StreamHandler` avoids this issue by writing logs to the central Data Flow log only.
+Using the ``MIDataFlowIntegration`` logger with the default :class:`StreamHandler` avoids this issue by writing logs to the central Data Flow log only.

-.. vale on